praetorg/pycli-music-player/README.md

     'repeat'                : Toggle repeat
     'shuffle'               : Toggle shuffle

-Ctrl-c to exit.
+## Library/Module Use

 As a library, simply construct like so for simplest usage:

     player = Player(filename=None, shuffle=False, repeat=False)
-    player.blockingLoop()
+    player.blockingLoop(function=None)

-Where filename is the path to the music file or directory (default is ~/Music)
+Where `filename` is the path to the music file or directory (default is ~/Music) and `function` is a function to pass through to the loop to be executed every song change(including immediately).

 Two exceptions must be handled for: